 I try to buy directly from Tumi's website as the customer service and warranty is fantastic.

-I tend to lean towards backpacks that are made with the ultra thin parachute/nylon material.
+I always buy backpacks that are made with the ultra thin parachute/nylon material.
 These take up little to no space when I'm packing them in the bottom of my suitcase or need to fold them up.

-The 17 oz. size is big enough to get you between refills but small enough to fit in your backpack or purse.
+The 17 oz. size is big enough to get you between refills but small enough to fit in your backpack or shoulder bag.
+I also like that the screw on cap covers where you put your mouth.
+Pass up the water bottles that leave the part exposed that you sip on.

 Simply Modern is similar to S'well but a tad more affordable.